 |Current Resources||The Many Challenges of English|

-Keenly aware that most of us are pressed for time, I have attempted to fast-track users to the core subject matter, and to show by example rather than lengthy explanation.
-This should be of particular benefit to those of you preparing to sit exams.
+Keeping in mind that most of us are pressed for time, I have attempted to fast-track users to the core subject matter, and to show by example rather than lengthy explanation.
+This should be of particular benefit to those of you preparing for exams.

-The color scheme has been kept simple, with good contrast throughout for optimum legibility, and to facilitate printing we've even gone easy on the ads that keep us afloat.
+The color scheme has also been kept simple, with good contrast throughout for optimum legibility.
+To facilitate printing we've even gone easy on the ads that keep us afloat.

-This site is not yet device-responsive because that would mean dumbing down the conveniently tabularized content merely to avoid excessively long pages on smartphones.
-For in-depth study, a PC or large tablet is strongly recommended.
+Alas, this site is not yet device-responsive.
+That would mean dumbing down the conveniently tabularized content merely to avoid excessively long pages on smartphones.
+For in-depth study, a computer or larger size tablet is strongly recommended.

 Get in touch via the feedback page, and thank you for today's visit.